SimonKenyonShepard/postcodes2streets/README.md

 > To see a demo : https://postcodes2streets.ownedcollectively.com/

-> Or to use as an API : https://postcodes2streets.ownedcollectively.com/postcodes/BN23QD
+> Or to use as a JSON (array) API : https://postcodes2streets.ownedcollectively.com/postcodes/BN23QD